saltyorg/docs/docs/saltbox/install/install.md

 You may already have this remote configured or know how to do it if you are coming from a similar setup like Cloudbox or PlexGuide.

-If not, the process is documented in the wiki [here](../../reference/rclone.md)
+If not, the process is documented [here](../../reference/rclone.md).

 ## Install Saltbox